Reg Alcock: Government backbencher

 Alcock soon developed a reputation as one of the most technologically savvy members of parliament.
-In 1994, he became the first MP to electronically coordinate his parliamentary office from his riding instead of relying on permanent staff in Ottawa.
+In 1994, he became the first MP to coordinate his parliamentary office from his riding electronically instead of relying on permanent staff in Ottawa.
 At around the same time, he became the first Canadian MP to host an official website.
-He was appointed to the standing committee on foreign affairs and international trade in 1995, and was named chair of the standing committee on transport in 1997.
+He was appointed to the House's standing committee on Foreign Affairs and International Trade in 1995, and was named chair of the standing committee on Transport in 1997.

-The Chrétien government called a new federal election in the summer of 1997, only three-and-a-half years into its five-year mandate.
+The Chrétien government called a new federal election for June 2, 1997, only three and a half years into its five-year mandate.
 The election timing was controversial in Manitoba, as it coincided with significant flooding from the Red River into Winnipeg.
 Alcock, along with other Manitoba Liberal MPs, requested a delay until the flooding was under control.
 When Chrétien called the election anyway, Alcock transformed his campaign office into a volunteer relief centre.
 He was personally involved in sandbagging and evacuation efforts and did not actively campaign in the first period of the election.
 He was nonetheless returned by a significant margin.
 From 1998 to 2000, he served as parliamentary secretary to the President of the Queen's Privy Council for Canada and Minister of Intergovernmental Affairs.
 In 1998, he brought forward a private member's bill to overturn Louis Riel's conviction for high treason and recognize him as a Father of Confederation.

 Alcock was never appointed to the Chrétien Cabinet.
 His professional relationship with Chrétien deteriorated after 2000, and in 2002 he became the primary Manitoba organizer for Paul Martin's bid to replace Chrétien as party leader.
 In the same year, he became one of the first Liberal MPs to call openly for Chrétien's resignation.
 Alcock increased his public profile in 2003, after chairing a committee which forced privacy commissioner George Radwanski to resign from office after revelations of lax spending habits.